Xylon2/xyloobservations/README.md

 ## Hosting

+If you are willing to comply with the requirements of the Affero GPL you may use this code for your own photo gallery.
+In addition to applying appropriate config for your environment you will need to modify some of the templates to customise it for your site.
+In-particular `base.html` and `about.html`.

 For general info on hosting Luminus apps check out [the luminus docs](https://luminusweb.com/docs/deployment.html).
 However I designed this to be hosted on Heroku.

 xyloobservations can store it's images either in an S3 bucket or on the filesystem.
 If you want to use s3 you will need to specify the aws credentials and bucket-name.